Huryn History, Family Crest & Coats of Arms

 Urien (Urien Rheged or Uriens) was a late 6th-century king of Rheged, an early British kingdom in northern England and southern Scotland.
-He has been According to a popular figure in Wales over the centuries.
 According to Arthurian legend, he became the "King Urien of Gorre" and his son Owain mab Urien was later known as Ywain.
 Known for his victories at the battle of Gwen Ystrad and Alt Clut Ford, the Brythonic poet Taliesin later celebrated his life in poems.

 Important Dates for the Huryn family

 This web page shows only a small excerpt of our Huryn research.
-Another 122 words (9 lines of text) are included under the topic Early Huryn History in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early Huryn History in all our PDF Extended History products and printed products wherever possible.

 Huryn Spelling Variations

 Cornish surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The official court languages, which were Latin and French, were also influential on the spelling of a surname.
 Since the spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England, which accelerated and accentuated the alterations to the spelling of various surnames.
 Lastly, spelling variations often resulted from the linguistic differences between the people of Cornwall and the rest of England.
 The Cornish spoke a unique Brythonic Celtic language which was first recorded in written documents during the 10th century.
 However, they became increasingly Anglicized, and Cornish became extinct as a spoken language in 1777, although it has been revived by Cornish patriots in the modern era.
 The name has been spelled Uren, Trewren and others.

 Early Notables of the Huryn family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Huryn Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Huryn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Huryn family to Ireland
+Migration of the Huryn family